- Breed: Yellow Lab/Great Pyrenees mix

-Breed: Yellow Lab/Great Pyrenees mix**

 1— Like lots of dogs, I am hypothyroid, which means I don’t make enough thyroid hormone.
-This is partly why I am so overweight (plus all the fast food!), and also is likely part of why my joints hurt so much when I arrived.
-I am on a good dose of daily thyroid medication (which is not expensive), and am doing much better already!
+This is partly why I was overweight (plus all the fast food!), and also is likely part of why my joints hurt so much when I arrived.
+I am on a good dose of daily thyroid medication (which is not expensive), and am doing much better!

 2— I arrived with very, very poor mobility.
-I seemed in great pain even on the shortest walks, and struggled to stand up and lie down.
-As my thyroid levels improve, my weight comes down, and the medicines and supplements I am getting have had enough time to take effect, things are SO SO much better, and I am SO SO much happier!
-In addition to my thyroid medicine, I am on a low dose pain medicine (Vetprofen, which helps immensely!), Dasquin (a joint building supplement) and fish oil (great for joints).
+I seemed in great pain even on the shortest walks, and I struggled to stand up and lie down.
+As my thyroid levels improved, my weight came down, and the medicines and supplements I am getting have had enough time to take effect, things are SO much better.
+I am SO much happier!
+In addition to my thyroid medicine, I am on a low dose pain medicine (Previcox, which helps immensely), Dasquin (a joint building supplement) and fish oil (great for joints).
 I am also doing really fun daily exercises at home which were recommended by Cornell Sports Medicine folks which are building my strength and flexibility!
 And they involve treats, so win-win!
 I also started underwater treadmill sessions at Cornell Sports Medicine to build even more strength.
 Now, I enjoy going for short walks several times a day and don’t struggle nearly as much getting up and laying down.
-I still need a little boost to get in the car, and I can’t do a large flight of stairs, though a few steps to get in or out of the house is fine.
+I still need a little boost to get in the car, and I can’t do a full flight of stairs, but a few steps to get in or out of the house is fine.